cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 ## Access Specifiers

-Access specifiers provide the ability to determine which class members are accessible to the users of the class (the class interface) and which members are for internal use only (the class implementation).
+Access specifiers provide the ability to determine which class members are accessible to the users of the class (the class interface) and which class members are for internal use only (the class implementation).
 C++ has three access specifiers: `public`, `private`, and `protected`.
 Public members form the public interface of the class and are accessible anywhere.
-Private members form the implementation of the class and are only accessible by other members.
+Private members form the implementation of the class and are accessible only by other members.
 Protected members are accessible by other members of the class and provide unique access to objects within a class hierarchy (to be discussed in [Class Design: Hierarchies]()).

 A common convention for ordering the declaration of class members is to group them by their accessibility level.
 This convention improves code readability and makes it easier to understand the class interface.
 The general guideline is to order class members from most accessible to least accessible (`public` before `protected` before `private`).

 In C++, a class may be defined using the keyword `struct` or the keyword `class`.
-From a language perspective, the only difference between these two keywords is the default access to class members: `struct` provides default public access, and `class` provides default private access.
+From a language perspective, the only difference between these two keywords is the default access to class members: `struct` provides default public access and `class` provides default private access.

 The two class definitions below are equivalent: